Table of Contents

 Preschool (3 Years – 5 Years)

-At the Preschool level, class sizes are a little larger than Infant and Toddler groups.
+At the Preschool level, class sizes are a little larger than Toddler groups.
 There are three preschool groups.
 Both of the two three-year-old groups is an Inclusion program, a collaborative classroom for preschoolers, some with disabilities, operated with the Children’s School for Early Development.
 The third group is for four year olds getting ready for kindergarten.

 All preschool services are provided with a focus on developing foundation skills needed for future educational success.
 Learning is combined with fun.
 Preschoolers go on occasional educational field trips.
 Positive peer interaction along with the development of a strong self-image and self-confidence are important goals at this level.